Regulatory amendments to deal with Brexit

 Ministry of Health and Social Affairs

-- Potential to continue processing ongoing applications on the recognition of professional qualifications for some professions in the health and medical care sector (in Swedish)
+- Article: Possibility to continue processing pending applications for recognition of professional qualifications for some professions in the health and medical care sector (in Swedish)

 Ministry of Education and Research

-- Exemption from provisions on application and tuition fees at higher education institutions for certain British citizens after Brexit
+- Article: Exemption from the provisions on application and tuition fees at higher education institutions for certain UK nationals after Brexit (in Swedish)

-- The right of UK citizens not registered in the population register to continue to attend Swedish schools.
+- Article: The continued right of UK nationals not registered in the population register to attend Swedish schools (in Swedish)

 Ministry of Infrastructure

-- Temporary exemptions in the Driving Licence Ordinance concerning the validity of UK driving licences in Sweden (in Swedish)
+Temporary exemptions in the Driving Licence Ordinance concerning the validity of UK driving licences in Sweden

-- Amendment to the Vehicle Ordinance to be able to appoint more actors for tests and inspections in type approval procedures for vehicles (in Swedish)
+The Government has introduced an amendment to the Vehicle Ordinance allowing the appointment of more actors for tests and inspections in vehicle type approval procedures.

 Ministry of Finance

-- Continued access to international settlement systems – adaptations to the implementation of the Settlement Finality Directive as a result of Brexit (in Swedish)
+Continued access to international settlement systems – adaptations to implementation of the Settlement Finality Directive resulting from Brexit